-AAI OFFERS A UNIQUE BALANCE of tradition and innovation. liberal arts and visual arts, technology and touch, fine art and design.
-The Institute community is committed to expanding boundaries and vision through rigorous study.
+AAI OFFERS A UNIQUE BALANCE of tradition and innovation, liberal arts and visual arts, technology and touch, fine art and design.
+The Institute community is committed to expanding boundaries and vision through rigorous study and career preparation.
+We are one of ten California high schools that are designated by the Department of Education as a model CTE Arts, Media, and Entertainment Demonstration site.

 What Makes us Unique?